-Most of Shanghai has ended virus spread, 1M left in lockdown
+Shanghai says lockdown to ease as virus spread mostly ends

 Shanghai’s ruthless and frequently chaotic implementation of virus restrictions has sparked protests over the lack of food, medical care, freedom of movement and already highly limited privacy rights.

-Despite that, China has rejected all criticisms “zero-COVID,” including from the World Health Organization.
+Despite that, China has rejected all criticism of “zero COVID,” including from the World Health Organization.
 The ruling Communist Party says it is committed to “resolutely fighting any attempts to distort, question or dismiss China’s anti-COVID policy.”

 China reported 1,159 cases of infection Monday, the vast majority in Shanghai.
 Almost all were infections without symptoms.